-While mathematics takes up most of my time and energy, I am passionately interested in so many other things.
-My most recent adventure has been learning aerial silks.
-I have been studying and performing with Lauren Breese through AIREDANSE since March of 2016.
+While mathematics takes up most of my time and energy, I am passionately interested in many other things.
+My most recent adventure has been to create Math-Dance projects, using dance as a communication tool to teach higher mathematics.

-In the summer of 2017, I combined my love of dance and mathematics in a Math-Dance video of my thesis and won first place in Science Magazine’s video competition Dance Your PhD.
+In the summer of 2017, I won first place in Science Magazine’s video competition Dance Your PhD with my video Representations of the Braid Groups.
 Visit the Math-Dance tab for more information about this video.

-Since the competition, I have developed many Math-Dance outreach activities.
-I have choreographed liver performances, given performative lectures, and published a paper about using dance as a technique to communicate mathematics to the public.
+I have developed many Math-Dance outreach activities including live performances, performative lectures, and published a paper about using dance as a technique to communicate mathematics to the public.

 Before I became a mathematician I wanted to be a singer and performer in musical theater.
 I have a deep yearning for all things old.
 I love ballroom dancing, sewing, fashions from across the centuries, horse drawn carriages and anything touched by Jane Austen.
 Here is a photo of a dress I sewed for a victorian ball.